moment/moment/CONTRIBUTING.md

 Please submit all pull requests to the `develop` branch.

-Locale translations will not be merged without unit tests.
+Locales will not be merged without unit tests.
 ============================================================

 See [the British english unit tests](https://github.com/moment/moment/blob/develop/test/locale/en-gb.js) for an example.